 Metal roofs are gaining popularity with homeowners for many reasons.
 They can last up to 50 years, they protect the home from natural disasters like hurricanes and tornadoes, and there is a wide variety of styles available.
 But before you decide on which metal roofing style is best for your home, it’s important to understand what’s out there so that you know exactly what kind of benefits you’ll be getting (or not getting) with each one.
 So, we’re going over the different types of metal roofing and their pros & cons so that you can make an informed decision about whether or not to install a metal roof.

-Most people who think of a metal roof, might immediately think of the roof of a pole barn — especially those of you living in rural Minnesota.
+Most people who think of a metal roof might immediately think of the roof of a pole barn — especially those of you living in rural Minnesota.
 It’s just what you’ve been used to seeing.
-Your standard pole bar profile, seen below, shows a style containing an exposed fastener.
-Each piece is screwed together with an exposed fastener.
-This Panel-Loc Plus works great, and Central States offers specialized warranties for paint and fade resistance.
+But a metal roof is so much more than that.
+And in recent years metal roofing has boomed in the residential roofing industry with advancements in style, installation, and even more color options.

 What are the Advantages of Metal vs. Typical Roofing?

-Additionally, homeowners interested in sustainable materials will love metal roofing, because it is recyclable.
-Plus, it lasts much longer than any other type of shingle or roofing materials, which can end up in landfills every 15 to 20 years.
+Homeowners interested in sustainable materials will love metal roofing, because it is recyclable.
+Plus, it lasts much longer than any other type of shingle or roofing material, which can end up in landfills every 15 to 20 years.
 While metal roofing both last long and can be melted down and recycled after it’s been removed.

 For more information on metal roofing installation, give us a call at 763-710-2933 and check out our metal roofing page.
 We look forward to committing to sustainable practices for our clients!